epfl-ada/ada-2023-project-oddbits/README.md

 3. **Omar:** Visualizations, work on website.

 #### Timeline for P3
+- Before W12: Fixing up, applying our current work in a more conclusive way.

-- W12: Work on data, finishing up semantic analysis, website setup.
+- W12: Work on data, finishing up analysis, website setup.
 - W13: Finalization of statistical work, work on website.
 - W14: Finishing touches.